ha-jae-geun/jaegeunha/English/Email/README.md

 * He Sent me / With An attachment / A document / Attached Document
 * Saying (that) / Telling Someone (that) / Ask / Ask if / Letting Someone V / Reminding ( Not to Forget )

+# 첨부
+* 첨부하다; 1. i have attached my presentation file to this email 2.
+Please find the attached images you requested 3.
+I am attaching the file

 # 끝맺음
 * your sincerely, respectfully, respectfully yours(매우 격식)
 * 격식: Thank you, Sincerely yours, Sincerely